oicr-gsi/cbioportal_tools/README.md

 ### Config files

 Study generation requires a master config file, and a number of subsidiary config files.
-Config file format is CSVY, documented in [config_format.md](./doc/config_format.md); config file contents are specified in [Specification/README.md](./study_input/Specification/README.md).
-(The content specification is legacy documentation, due to be updated.)
+Config file format is CSVY, documented in [config_format.md](./doc/config_format.md).
+Documentation of required variables for each config file type is TBD, but the examples in `study_input` can be used as templates.

 ### Data files

 The config files may specify additional data and metadata files specific to a given analysis pipeline.
-See [Specification/README.md](./study_input/Specification/README.md) for details.
+Examples appear in the test data.

+### Environment variables

+Human genome reference for the `MUTATION_EXTENDED` pipeline is set as follows, in _descending_ order of priority:
+1. `ref_fasta` parameter in the pipeline config file (if any)
+2. `HG38_ROOT` environment variable, as set by the `hg38` module
+2. `HG19_ROOT` environment variable, as set by the `hg19` module

 ## Code Structure